adhearsion/adhearsion-website/docs/source/getting-started/asterisk.md

 eventfilter = !Event: RTCP*
 </pre>

 Note that the user needs acess to all AMI events and actions.
 Also, we have setup an event filter here to prevent sending Adhearsion RTCP events.
-This is optional, and is because Asterisk generates a great number of these events, and Adhearsion cannot normally do anything useful with them.
+This is optional, but recommended, because while Asterisk generates a great number of these events Adhearsion cannot normally do anything useful with them.
 Thus, we can improve Adhearsion's performance by not sending it these events in the first place.

 ##### Route calls to AsyncAGI